CFI-Electronics-Club/TinkerCAD_Arduino/README.md

 Controlling the LED using the delay would have been simpler for you, now try controlling the LED with a push button.
 Complete details [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%203.md).

 ### 3. Getting readings from a Potentiometer
 Once you ace the LED simulations, try this out where get the readings from a Potentiometer.
-Full details [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%203.md).
+Full details [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%204.md).

 ### 4. Control an LED's brightness using a photo resistor
 The above ones could have been an easier one, then continue trying this thing were you kind a get started with sensors, photo resistors are the simplest form of variable resistance that works based on the brightness of the light.
-Complete Problem statement [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%204.md).
+Complete Problem statement [here]().

 ### 5. Control a servo using Potentiometer
 Bored of working only with LED's, here you take your next step and start working with servo motors and control them using the readings of the Potentiometer.
-Complete details [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%205.md).
+Complete details [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/Problem%20Statement%206.md).

+## Problem Statements to Work on
+Hope you are familiar now with TinkerCAD and basics of Arduino.
+Here are certain cool problem statemnts that we have setup for you to work on.
+These are just fun projects to work on, try to solve them before 31st December 2020, and make a perfect farewell to 2020.
+The complete instructions and the problem statement is [here](https://github.com/CFI-Electronics-Club/TinkerCAD_Arduino/blob/main/ProblemStatement.MD)